Choosing the right school website - a balanced approach

 - Use a free third-party website platform builder such as Wix or Weebly who specialise in quick, easy, templated free websites.

-- Use an open source CMS (Content Management System) such as Wordpress or Drupal.
+- Use an open source content management system (CMS) such as Wordpress or Drupal.
 This may or may not be free depending on the options you choose.

-- Employ a professional website design company (such as e4education) to design, build and host your website - often using a proprietary CMS (Content Management System) which is owned, built and maintained in-house by that company.
+- Employ a professional website design company (such as e4education) to design, build and host your website - often using a proprietary content management system (CMS) which is owned, built and maintained in-house by that company.

 How do you choose the best option for your school?